 But this is long enough for now, and I think it is a very good start for DG users.
 I will share more in the future.

 Thanks for reading, and be sure to share comments or questions!

-BTW, I have a page where I keep links to everything that I think DataGravity customers might find handy however I now have a tag for all DataGravity stuff including non-technical and a tag for all DataGravity technical stuff only.
+BTW, I have a page where I keep links to useful stuff that I think DataGravity customers or other users might find handy!

 === END ===